ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

 # This repo shows an evolution

-I am quickly evolving my style now from "able to complex problems in Python" more towards "Python code I'd submit for a code review for production code".
+I am quickly evolving my style now from "able to solve complex problems in Python reliably" more towards "Python code I'd submit for a code review for production code".

 I'm still learning, researching Python-particular coding patterns (even learning from anti-patterns) to refine my code style